The Pulse

 Credits: Journee Mondiale

 There are more creatures living in the deep seas than those found “close” to the surface.
-Some are so old that it survived hundreds of years, passing through the most intriguing periods of human history without even acknowledging that there is an entire world thousands of meters above, on the surface.
-Not only living organisms, but also icy structures like icebergs, have been around for a long period of time – but this one collapsed and unveiled a creature that scientists have been cataloging over 100 years ago.
+Some are so old that they survived hundreds of years, passing through the most intriguing periods of human history without even acknowledging that there is an entire world thousands of meters above, on the surface.
+Not only living organisms, but also icy structures like icebergs, have been around for a long period of time – but this one collapsed and unveiled a creature that scientists had first identified over 100 years ago.

 Delicate ecosystems are now visible: global warming is the reason